micmejia/bible-dump/NKJV/Deuteronomy/Deut 24.md

 _if_ the latter husband detests her and writes her a certificate of divorce, puts _it_ in her hand, and sends her out of his house, or if the latter husband dies who took her as his wife,

 ###### 4
-_then_ her former husband who divorced her must not take her back to be his wife after she has been defiled; for that _is_ [^b]an abomination before the Lord, and you shall not bring sin on the land which the Lord your God is giving you _as_ an inheritance. ## Miscellaneous Laws
+_then_ her former husband who divorced her must not take her back to be his wife after she has been defiled; for that _is_ an abomination before the Lord, and you shall not bring sin on the land which the Lord your God is giving you _as_ an inheritance. ## Miscellaneous Laws

 ###### 5
 "When a man has taken a new wife, he shall not go out to war or be charged with any business; he shall be free at home one year, and bring happiness to his wife whom he has taken.

 ###### 6
-"No man shall take the lower or the upper millstone in pledge, for he takes [^c]_one's_ living in pledge.
+"No man shall take the lower or the upper millstone in pledge, for he takes _one's_ living in pledge.

 ###### 7
-"If a man is found [^d]kidnapping any of his brethren of the children of Israel, and mistreats him or sells him, then that kidnapper shall die; and you shall put away the evil from among you.
+"If a man is found kidnapping any of his brethren of the children of Israel, and mistreats him or sells him, then that kidnapper shall die; and you shall put away the evil from among you.

 ###### 8
 "Take heed in an outbreak of leprosy, that you carefully observe and do according to all that the priests, the Levites, shall teach you; just as I commanded them, _so_ you shall be careful to do.